Skip to content

 Auto-issued bug reports

 When the platform or a plugin raises an unhandled exception, github_issue_service can automatically open a deduplicated GitHub issue with the stack trace and request context (no PII).
-It's enabled per-plugin via the plugin's marketplace metadata; for the platform itself, it's controlled by observability.autoIssue.
+For the platform itself, it's controlled by the errorReporting config section.
 Disabled by default.

 Next